“Currently Copilot shows some promise but feels more like a preview than a full release.”

 Currently, Copilot shows some promise but feels more like a preview than a full release.
 For my personal day-to-day needs, the platform’s limitations, inconsistent performance, and technical hurdles undermine its value proposition.

-Ultimately, I would love to see Microsoft Copilot offer a month-to-month option (or trial) for those wanting to test at an enterprise level.
-In my opinion, the tool is too new and not quite fleshed out enough to warrant a year-long commitment.
-However, I am excited to see how Microsoft Copilot continues to grow and improve to better fit people’s needs.
+Ultimately, we would love to see Microsoft Copilot offer a month-to-month option (or trial) for those wanting to test at an enterprise level.
+In our opinion, the tool is too new and not quite fleshed out enough to warrant a year-long commitment.
+However, we are excited to see how Microsoft Copilot continues to grow and improve to better fit people’s needs.